Emad-H/Physical-Verification-using-SKY130/README.md

 ![6b](Day3/3-59.png)

-The only way in Magic to ignore rule errors for a dvice that is known good, is to abstract it.
-Though abstract views are in a seperate lef directry, but that is not what is needed here.
+The only way in Magic to ignore rule errors for a device that is known good, is to abstract it.
+Though abstract views are in a separate lef directory, but that is not what is needed here.
 All library views are abstract in a way, because they contain pointers to gds files, and thus what is shown is no more than Magic's best attempt to represent the gds data.
 We can change the layout without changing what is written out to gds, which is dangerous and generally only used for read only files that do not get affected.
 We can, however, use this to our advantage by making the layout look DRC clean and not flag false positives.

 First, we select the cell with the I key, check its file path and change it to the current working directory.
 Next, we descend into the cell and save it to disk.
 Now, we can confirm that the cell still points to a valid gds file with the `property` command.